Trusted WordPress tutorials, when you need them most.

 Save snippet in WPCode

-That’s all we hope this article helped you learn how to add a custom dashboard logo in WordPress.
-You may also want to see our guide on how to hide unnecessary items from WordPress with Adminimize or read our blog post on the best WordPress tips, tricks, and hacks to better customize your website.
+We hope this article helped you learn how to add a custom dashboard logo in WordPress.
+Next, you may also want to see our guide on how to hide unnecessary items from WordPress with Adminimize or read our expert picks of plugins and tips to improve the WordPress admin area.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.